 Northerners such as William H. Crawford.
 He was accused of being found in possession of weapons “with which to arm the slaves.”

-The Raleigh, North Carolina Weekly Standard quoted Norton’s Fort Worth Chief: Crawford had been hanged from a pecan tree three-quarters of a mile from town, and a citizens committee had “endorsed the action of the party who hung him.”
+The Raleigh, North Carolina Weekly Standard quoted Norton’s Fort Worth Chief: Crawford had been hanged from a pecan tree three-quarters of a mile from Fort Worth, and a citizens committee had “endorsed the action of the party who hung him.”

 As for the headline “Poison Furnished the Negroes,” in August several slaves in the Fort Worth area were found in possession of strychnine, enough to half fill a barrel if aggregated.